pyvivid/K8S-References/04_01_Networking-Basics.md

 # ip netns exec red ping 192.168.15.2
 ```
 The above set up should have set the IP address to the virtual ethernet ports of the namespaces.<br>
-Usually we may have more than a few virtual instances within each host and we would need each of these hosts to communicate with each other.<br>
+The above set up also stands good when dealing with just 2 containers, however, usually we may have more than a few virtual instances within each host and we would need each of these hosts to communicate with each other.<br>
 To allow multiple instances within a server communicate with each other on their own ethernet addresses, we need to create a switch.<br>
+There are many apps which can do this for us, like
+1. Linux Bridge
+2. Open V-Switch
-In this case, our switch is a Bridge.
+In this case, our switch is a Linux Bridge.
 To create a bridge:<br>
 ```
 # ip link add v-net-0 type bridge
 # ip link set dev v-net-0 up